Downeastrussell/bangazon-inc/book-1-orientation/chapters/DATA_STRUCTURES_LIST.md

 # Common Types - List

-In C#, a List is much like the arrays that you used in JavaScript.
+In C#, a List is much like the arrays that you used in other languages.
 They are collections of a objects that are all of a specific type.

-* List of integers
+* List of integers(numbers)
-* List of strings
+* List of strings(words)
-* List of booleans
+* List of booleans(true/false)
-* List of Customers
+* List of Customers(unique objects)

-However, unlike JavaScript, lists can **only contain** one type.
-A list cannot be a collection of integers *and* strings.
+lists can **only contain** one type. ie every item in the list has to be ALL numbers or another type.
+A list CANNOT be a collection of integers *and* strings.

 ```cs
 // Totally fine code